 8 - Bring a GPS unit (and don't forget extra batteries or an external power bank).
 If you do not have access to one, at least make sure that you have a comprehensive map of the area and a working compass (and that you know how to use them).

-9 - Know where the two escape routes that lead Northwards are and know how to get to them.
-The first one that leads down the North Mirlpunda track can be found at the First Arrow, and the second one that leads down the North Isongerup track can be found at North of Moongoongoonderup Hill.
+9 - Know where the two escape routes that lead northwards are and know how to get to them.
+The first one that leads down the North Mirlpunda track can be found at the First Arrow, and the second one that leads down the North Isongerup track can be found north of Moongoongoonderup Hill.

 10 - Make sure that you aim downwind!